-- (a) The framework will be developed by a partnership between STSC and IAEA with interested members of STSC participating in the framework development process, including the establishment of the work plan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to those documents will require approval by the Working Group2 and STSC; - (c) The partnership between STSC and IAEA will operate using the consensus rule; - (d) STSC and IAEA will not independently take steps that could affect the development of the framework without first consulting each other; - (e) The framework development process will take into consideration United Nations treaties and principles on outer space, and other applicable conventions and international law; - (f) The framework development process will also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework will be issued as a joint product of STSC and IAEA; - (h) The development of the framework will take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework will be in accordance with current best safety policies, processes and procedures (i.e., best practices); - (j) The framework will be developed in such a way that it could be utilized as a guide for national purposes; it will remain voluntary and not legally binding under international law; - (k) Any future modification to the framework will be developed and approved using a joint development process between STSC and IAEA comparable to the process used to generate the original framework.
+- 4. In support of its recommendation of a joint partnership with IAEA to develop a space NPS framework, the Subcommittee adopted several considerations to facilitate the timely implementation and completion of the partnership's efforts.
+These considerations include the following: - (a) The framework will be developed through a partnership between the Subcommittee and IAEA with interested member States of the Subcommittee participating in the framework development process, including the establishment of the workplan; - (b) Any guidance document related to the framework development (including an IAEA document preparation profile if used as the vehicle for directing the implementation effort) and any changes to such documents will require approval by the Working Group on Nuclear Power Sources in Outer Space, the Subcommittee and IAEA; - (c) The partnership between the Subcommittee and IAEA will operate using the consensus rule; - (d) The Subcommittee and IAEA will not independently take steps that could have an impact on the development of the framework without first consulting each other; - (e) The framework development process will take into consideration United Nations treaties and principles on outer space and other applicable conventions and international law; - (f) The framework development process will also take into consideration relevant international recommendations (such as those of the International Commission on Radiological Protection); - (g) The framework will be issued as a joint product of the Subcommittee and IAEA; - (h) The development of the framework will take advantage of the safety experience and best practices of member States and international organizations with space NPS applications; - (i) The framework will be in accord with currently employed safety policies, processes and procedures (i.e., best practices); - (j) The framework could be utilized as a guide for national purposes; it will remain voluntary and not legally binding under international law; and - (k) Any future modification to the framework will be developed and approved using a joint development process between the Subcommittee and IAEA comparable to the process used to generate the original framework.